How to Fix Control lock on Maytag MEW9530FZ (Wall Oven)

 Control lock

-This step-by-step repair guide walks you through fixing control lock on your Maytag MEW9530FZ (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through how to fix the control lock on your Maytag MEW9530FZ (Wall Oven).
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself from a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-These issues are typically caused by a stuck control lock setting, a glitched control board, or a faulty touchpad that fails to register the unlock command properly.
+These problems are usually caused by a stuck control lock setting, a glitched control board, or a faulty touchpad that fails to register the unlock command properly.

 Tools & Parts Needed